mban998-Anton/mban998-Anton/README.md

-//English Translation  translate indonesia di bawahhh.
+//English Translation  translate indonesia di bawahhh..
 👋 Hi, I’m @mban998-Anton

 👀 I run a service on Twitter (@mban998) and Telegram (@mban998), and this is my portfolio for thesis, papers, scientific papers, research papers, and other written works.